Blog

 Maintenance

-The best way to get the most out of your tankless water heater is to maintain it regularly.
-Hunter Super Techs can help maintain your tankless water heater by descaling, addressing the flow sensor, and making minor repairs to ensure everything flows smoothly.
+Hunter Super Techs can help maintain your tankless water heater by addressing mineral buildup, inspecting the flow sensor and other components, and making minor repairs to keep the system operating properly.

 Let’s Install Your Tankless Water Heater